ibm-cloud-docs/account/bp_account.md

 2. Click **Create a resource group**.
 3. Enter the name of your resource group.
 4. Click **Add**.

+## Setting up your resource groups
+{: #setting-up-rgs}

+Resource groups are a logical container for organizing your IAM-enabled resources.
+All services that are managed by using IAM access control belong to a resource group.
+You assign a resource to its resource group when you create it from the catalog.
+You can't change the resource group assignment after you set it, which is why it's important to set up some of your resource groups now.

+If you have a trial or Lite account, you use the default resource group and can't create any additional ones.
+{: tip}

 ## Adding resources to a resource group
 {: #adding-resources}